Sewer56/p5rpc.modloader/docs/usage.md

 ### Add Some Files

 Make a folder called `P5REssentials`, and inside that a folder called `CPK`.
-Inside that folder, make folder names matching the names of the `CPKs` .
+Inside that folder, make a folder [or multiple!] where you will store your mod files (you can call it anything you want!).

 ![FileRedirectorFolder](./images/CpkRedirectorFolder.png)

-Placing files inside this folder will replace files in game's `EN.CPK`.
+I used `EN.CPK` for clarity to match the game's structure.

 ![FileRedirectorFolder](./images/CpkRedirectorFolder2.png)